Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Capability to Handle Ambiguity

-Financial reports often contain multiple representations for the same concept in the form of different keywords.
-To investigate our method's capability in handling keyword ambiguity, we designed an experiment.
-In this experiment, we selected two sets of keywords: (\textit{Revenue} vs. \textit{Total Net Sales}) and (\textit{Total Equity} vs. \textit{Total Stockholders' Equity}).
-We conducted the experiment on our dataset, comparing the Relative Percentage Difference (RPD) in average accuracy between the naive method and our approach under various RETA levels.
+In HDLs, the same concept may have multiple representations, which requires LLMs to have the ability to handle ambiguity.
+To evaluate whether AIE can enhance such ability, we conduct a comparison on two sets of keywords: (\textit{Revenue} vs. \textit{Total Net Sales}) and (\textit{Total Equity} vs. \textit{Total Stockholders' Equity}).
+We compare the Relative Percentage Difference (RPD) in average accuracy between the naive method and AIE across various RETA levels.
+The RPD at a certain RETA level is calculated using the following formula: